cycle/docs/relation/refers-to.md

-# Referes To
+# Refers To
-Refers To relation is very similar to Belongs To but must be used in cases when multiple relations can exist to related entity
+Refers To relation is very similar to Belongs To but must be used in cases when multiple relations can exist to a related entity
 (including cyclic relations).
-Example: user has many comments, user refers to last comment
+Example: a user has many comments, the user refers to the last comment

 ## Definition